Frequently Asked Questions about E-Campus Political Science Advising

 1.2.
 I don’t live in Corvallis.
 How will we meet at a distance?

-Your advisor has a program called WebEx that allows us to have a video call with image, sound, and the sharing of documents.
+Your advisor has a program called Zoom that allows us to have a video call with image, sound, and the sharing of documents.
 You will need a computer with an internet connection for the appointment.
-When you set your appointment via the online scheduling system, you will get an auto-generated e-mail that has the basics on WebEx.
-Your advisor will send more detailed directions on using WebEx the morning (Oregon time) of your appointment.
-Please log into WebEx a five to ten minutes early as it does take a couple of minutes to set up the first time you use the program.
+When you set your appointment via the online scheduling system, you will get an auto-generated e-mail that has the basics on Zoom.
+Your advisor will send more detailed directions on using Zoom the morning (Oregon time) of your appointment.
+Please log in five to ten minutes early as it does take a couple of minutes to set up the first time you use the program.

 1.3.
 How should I prepare for my political science advising session (MyDegrees, photo ID)?